- The firm’s new Nairobi factory has tripled production capacity, fueling the county’s transition to electric motorcycles.

 Ampersand’s new Nairobi factory is a significant upgrade from its previous operations.
 Spanning 21,000 square meters, it is more than three times larger than the former 6,500 square meter site.

-The expanded facility will enable the company to assemble up to 60 electric motorcycles per day—1,440 per month—along with maintaining one of Kenya’s battery swap network.
+The expanded facility will enable the company to assemble up to 60 electric motorcycles per day—1,440 per month—along with maintaining one of Kenya’s battery swap networks.
 The new manufacturing hub is also boosting local employment, with the deployment of over 100 employees.

 Josh Whale, CEO of Ampersand, described the new facility as a “major step forward” for the company and for electric mobility in Africa.